19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Weapons.md

 These are mundane weapons.
 A martial PC is likely to end up using a special weapon for their character.
 These are a starting point for a character, and provide context for the baseline in this world.
 They can be reskinned as appropriate for the character and setting.

-- #Reach means that you can strike a target that is 10 feet away from you
+- #Reach means that you can melee attack a target that is 10 feet away from you
 	- Your square (5 foot gap) Target square
 - #Edged means that the weapon has a sharp edge and can be used for [Slashing](../../Damage%20Types/Slashing.md) and [Piercing](../../Damage%20Types/Piercing.md) damage.
 If it is not edged it is blunt and can only be used for [Bludgeoning](../../Damage%20Types/Bludgeoning.md).
 - #Versatile means that you can optionally wield the weapon 2 handed.
 If you do, you can add 1 to your damage rolls with that weapon.
 - #TwoHanded means that you must use 2 hands to wield the weapon.
 - #Thrown means that you can throw the weapon to make a ranged attack with [Strength](../../Player%20Character%20Components/Chosen%20Statistics/Strength.md).
 - #Dex means that you attack with [Disadvantage](../../Dice%20Rolls/Disadvantage.md) unless you have that much [Dexterity](../../Player%20Character%20Components/Chosen%20Statistics/Dexterity.md).
-- #Melee means you use this weapon to make a melee at
+- #Melee means you use this weapon to make a melee attack targets adjacent to you.
 - #Range is how far you can hit a target.
-You incur a -1 penalty attack [Checks](../../Game%20Structure/Check.md) (but not damage) for each
+You incur a -2 penalty to attack [Checks](../../Game%20Structure/Check.md) (but not damage) per time you would need to add the range to reach the distance to the target.
+	- For 120 foot range, the following applies
+		- if <120 = 0, else if <240 = -2, else if < 360 = -4, etc.
-- #Loading means you must forego [Movement](../../Game%20Structure/Movement.md) to reload the weapon
+- #Loading means you must take an [Action](../../Game%20Structure/Action.md) to reload this weapon.

 | Example Weapon             | Range | Damage Die | Item Slots | Hands  | Price | Properties                |
 | -------------------------- | ----- | ---------- | ---------- | ------ | ----- | ------------------------- |